Medications used to treat skin conditions include topical and oral drugs.

 - Corticosteroids: These medications, including prednisone, can be helpful in treating skin conditions linked to autoimmune diseases including vasculitis and inflammatory diseases such as eczema.
 Dermatologists prefer topical steroids to avoid side effects; however, short-term use of prednisone is sometimes necessary.

-- Immunosuppressants: Immunosuppressants, such as azathioprine and methotrexate, can be used to treat conditions including severe cases of psoriasis and eczema.
+- Immunosuppressants: Immunosuppressants, such as azathioprine (Imuran) and methotrexate, can be used to treat conditions including severe cases of psoriasis and eczema.

 - Enzyme inhibitors: Enzyme inhibitors such as apremilast (Otezla) shuts down an enzyme in the immune system to fight inflammation.

 Retinoids.
 Acetretin (Soriatane) is specifically used to treat all types of severe psoriasis.
 It reduces skin cell growth.
 It causes severe birth defects and should not be used if you are planning to become pregnant, are pregnant or breastfeeding.